QuEraComputing/bloqade-python/README.md

 )
 ```

-Here we selected the `uniform` property which indicates that the detuning will be uniform across the atoms.
+Here, we selected the `uniform` property, indicating that the detuning will be uniform across the atoms.
 You can also select `var(name)` where `name` is the name of the variable
 defined using a string.
-This will allow you to define a spatially varying detuning which will be given as a list of real numbers.
+Having variables will allow you to define a spatially varying detuning as a list of real numbers.
 You can also select individual atoms using the `location(index)` method, where `index` is the integer associated with the lattice.
-Now that we have the spatial modulation of the drive we can start to build the time dependence of the detuning field.
-Continuing with the example we can add individual segments to the time function using `linear` or `constant` methods. or we have methods that are short cuts to common kinda of waveforms like `piecewise_linear` or `piecewise_constant`.
-On Aquila the detuning must be given in terms of piecewise linear.
+Now that we have the drive's spatial modulation, we can start to build the time dependence of the detuning field.
+Continuing with the example, we can add individual segments to the time function using `linear` or `constant` methods, or we have shortcuts to common waveforms like `piecewise_linear` or `piecewise_constant`.
+We use a piecewise linear function to define the Detuning waveform on Aquila.

 ```python
 from bloqade import start